 The project received a 2013 Preservation Achievement Grand Jury Award from the Preservation Alliance of Philadelphia.

-- Database: Denis Lucey, Landscape Manager, Awbury Arboretum
+- Plant Identification: Denis Lucey, Landscape Manager, Awbury Arboretum and volunteers Awbury Arboretum Landscape Committee Volunteers

 - Surveying & Mapping: Professor Susan Lucas, Department of Geography & Urban Planning, Temple University, and Student Interns